prasanguragain/weather-data-pipeline/README.md

-Permission is hereby granted, free of charge, to any person obtaining a copy ... license_info = "MIT License. print("\nEnjoy building and visualizing weather insights! 🌤️")
+Permission is hereby granted, free of charge, to any person obtaining a copy ...
+MIT License.

+#Enjoy building and visualizing weather insights!